How do we measure collision impacts risk for birds and bats at wind energy facilities?

 Reporting PCM results

 PCM study reports from over 100 wind energy projects are publicly available, but many more PCM results are confidential and have been unavailable for analysis.
-The American Wind Wildlife Information Center (AWWIC) encourages voluntary data contributions from wind energy projects across the U.S. by maintaining data confidentiality, thus making more data available for analysis.
+The American Wind Wildlife Information Center (AWWIC) encourages voluntary data contributions from wind energy projects across the U.S. by maintaining data confidentially, thus making more data available for analysis.
 AWWIC reports summarize bird and bat fatality rates (bird or bat fatalities per MW per year) and fatality incident data (individual fatalities) from wind energy facilities, including data from projects in regions with few published PCM studies.

 AWWIC reports are updated regularly to provide the most up-to-date summary of fatality rates at hundreds of projects, and of species composition and timing of collisions to support the development of hypotheses that can be tested with additional analysis.
-It is important to note that these data do not represent a comprehensive or randomized monitoring dataset, and conclusions or extrapolations made from these data may change as additional data are added.
+It is important to note that these data do not represent a comprehensive or randomized dataset, and conclusions or extrapolations made from these data may change as additional data are added.

 For birds, 75% of studies in AWWIC reported 2.3 or fewer fatalities per MW per year, with a median fatality estimate of 1.3 birds per MW per year.
 (The median is reported instead of the mean because of the right-skewed distribution of fatality estimates.)
 Overall, bird fatality rates ranged from 0 to 19 fatalities per MW per year.